Written: Nov 25, 2014

 Rails fixtures have received a bad rap from almost everybody in the Rails world (core team excluded) for almost as long as the framework has been around.
-Ever since alternatives like factory_girl and Fabrication arrived on the scene, it’s been considered uncool to use them for anything serious.
+Ever since alternatives like factory_bot and Machinist arrived on the scene, it’s been considered uncool to use them for anything serious.
 Reasons cited by the haters include:

 - Test readability: Managing a separate file with test data makes it unclear what’s really being tested.